Individualized Instruction Center Hours (AU21)

 Individualized courses are based on the following principles:

-Mastery-based language learning: Because of the highly independent nature of individualized language learning, all students must perform at the 80% level or better to continue in the program.
+Mastery-based language learning: Because of the highly independent nature of individualized language learning all students must perform at a 75% or 80% level or better (depending on the language) to continue in the program.

 Variable credit: One complete course is generally worth four credit hours.
 In the classroom, these 4 hours would be completed in one 14-week semester.
 Students in individualized programs have the option of completing a course in one semester or in spreading these four credit hours over several semesters.
 Students who wish to progress more quickly can enroll for more than the four credit hours.